Machu Picchu New Rules

 Huayna Picchu Panoramic View

-Wayna Picchu is one of the mountain peaks that surround Machu Picchu.
+Huayna Picchu is one of the mountain peaks that surround Machu Picchu.
 It is probably the most famous as it towers over Machu Picchu in the background in many photos.
-The ascent takes place on a narrow and extremely steep path and takes around 45 – 60 minutes, depending on the pace.
-Once at the summit, a fantastic view of the whole of Machu Picchu and the surrounding mountains awaits.
+The ascent takes place on a narrow and extremely steep path, taking around 45 – 60 minutes, depending on your pace.
+Once at the summit you can enjoy a panoramic view of Machu Picchu and the surrounding mountains.

 Since the path is very narrow and exposed in some places, we recommend this hike for experienced and sure-footed hikers.
-We highly recommend sturdy shoes.
+We highly recommend sturdy shoes and not attempting this hike in rain.

-Access is direct via Route 4 to the checkpoint near the Sacred Rock.
-With the ticket for the Wayna Picchu visitors may not take the long route 2 to the checkpoint.
-After the descent, follow Route 4 again to the exit
+Access to the checkpoint at the sacred rock is direct via Route 4.
+With the ticket for the Huayna Picchu visitors may not take the long route 2 to the checkpoint.
+After the descent, continue on Route 4 to the exit.

-Due to the duration of the hike, the maximum time limit of 3 hours for visiting Machu Picchu does not apply to this route.
+Due to the duration of the hike, the 3 hour maximum time limit for visiting Machu Picchu does not apply to this route.

 Huchuy Picchu